 - The padding of the shoes reduces impact on the joints and reduces pain

-- This one is also ventilated
+- This one is also ventilated with the mesh upper

 - Some customers complain that they have faced issues with the size

-Salomon XT Wings 2 Trail Running Shoe
+Salomon Wings Pro 2 Trail Running Shoe

-The XT Wings 2 is one of the best performers if you want to use this one for sprint.
-One of the reasons why the XT Wings 2 is a high-performance shoe is the unique construction that makes up the best of a real running shoe, with cutting-edge cushioning and stability.
+The Wings 2 is one of the best performers if you want to use this one for sprint.
+One of the reasons why the Wings 2 is a high-performance shoe is the unique construction that makes up the best of a real running shoe, with cutting-edge cushioning and stability.

 It provides cushioning, control, and vitality return.
 This offers the shoe a true suspension-like ability that absorbs the shock that’s manifested when running on rugged terrain.

-- This offers the shoe a true suspension-like ability that absorbs shock.

 - It is lightweight but highly durable